-Following college at Arizona State University, Ms. Bennett’s career started under the tutelage of her father, industry icon William Bennett.
-As an executive of Circus Circus Enterprises’ leadership team, Ms Bennett opened and operated multiple gaming operations which became landmark gaming properties, including the Luxor and Excalibur on the Las Vegas Strip.
-She also led the merger of the executive staffs of the Edgewater Hotel/Casino and the Colorado Belle Hotel/Casino in Laughlin, Nevada.
-She directed the purchase, takeover, and integration of new management into one of the timeless icons of the Las Vegas Strip, the Sahara Hotel and Casino, acquired by the Bennett family’s Gordon Gaming division in 1995.
+A native of Glendale, Arizona who grew up in northern and southern Nevada, Ms. Bennett attended college at Arizona State University before beginning her hospitality career in Las Vegas, where she rose quickly from an entry-level to a management position at Flamingo Las Vegas.
+Ms. Bennett later joined her father, industry icon William Bennett, at Circus Circus Las Vegas, and, as an executive of Circus Circus Enterprises’ leadership team, she led the development and operation of several landmark gaming properties, including Luxor Las Vegas and Excalibur Hotel and Casino.
+She also led the merger of the executive staffs of the Edgewater Hotel-Casino in Laughlin, Nevada, and the Colorado Belle Hotel-Casino; and directed the purchase, takeover, and integration of new management into one of the timeless icons of the Las Vegas Strip, the Sahara Hotel and Casino, acquired by the Bennett family’s Gordon Gaming division in 1995.

-She has been personally responsible for management of multiple casino operations and has been licensed in multiple gaming jurisdictions.
-She is recognized as an expert in establishing gaming systems, and served as President and Chief Operating Office of Casino Data Systems (CDS), where she planned, grew and managed one of the major gaming manufacturers in North America.
+Throughout her career Ms. Bennett has been responsible for management of multiple casino operations and has been licensed in multiple jurisdictions.
+Recognized as an expert in establishing gaming systems, she served as President and Chief Operating Office of Casino Data Systems (CDS), where she planned, grew and managed one of the major gaming manufacturers in North America.

-As a senior member of Mr. Bennett’s team, he structured the acquisition of the Sahara Hotel and Casino by Gordon Gaming within a total transaction period of under 6 months, and played a key role in the redevelopment and transition of that property to the current Sahara management team.
+As a senior member of Mr. Bennett’s team, Mr. Menke structured the acquisition of the Sahara Hotel and Casino by Gordon Gaming within a total transaction period of under 6 months, and played a key role in the redevelopment and transition of the property to a new management team.
 In 1997, he led the successful reorganization of the landmark Oasis Hotel/Casino on behalf of Mr. Si Redd, the founder of International Gaming Technology.

 Mr. Cahill is a principal of Paragon and a founding member of the management team.
 He has over thirty years of experience in all phases of real estate development, with a special emphasis on pre-construction project management.
 He has personally directed the planning and approval of such Southern California landmark projects as the Pasadena Marketplace (Old Town, Pasadena), Pierside Redevelopment (Huntington Beach, California), and Fess Parker’s Park Plaza Hotel (Santa Barbara, California).